pcdavies/CloudNativeMicroservicesDevOps/workshops/microservices-devops/CloudNative100SelfService.md

 ### **STEP 1**: Login to your **Traditional** Oracle Cloud Account

-- From any browser, go to the URL below, or if using a trial account, use the URL emailed to you in your confirmation email:
+- If you are not already signed into the Oracle Cloud Dashboard, then from any browser go to the URL below:

     `https://cloud.oracle.com`